 As you might expect, the seafood in this old fishing town is exquisite and plentiful.
 Eat surrounded by quirky old memorabilia at Smugglers Cott Restaurant, amongst pretty surroundings at The Old Sail Loft or dine at the stylish waterfront eatery that is The Sardine Factory.

 Fish and chip shops include Catch, Kellys and The Coddy Shack.
-Grab yourself a takeaway and head down to the pier to enjoy your dinner by the water or return to your cosy cottage for evenings chatting, gathered around a wood burner.
+Grab yourself a takeaway and head down to Looe's pier to enjoy your dinner by the water or return to your cosy cottage for evenings chatting about what things you'll do in Looe tomorrow, while gathered around a wood burner.

 Discover more of Cornwall: